Sociology of Religion: Foundations and Futures

 - – What are the pedagogical challenges and innovations in teaching the sociology of religion?

 We invite you to celebrate with us by engaging in the conference questions from your particular area of research in the Sociology of Religion.

-Abstracts for individual papers (250 words max.) and panel proposals (500 words max.) are invited by 1 December 2014.
-Panels may take a standard 20-minute paper format or take alternative modes such as pre-circulated papers/work in progress/or ‘points of view’ that are 10-minutes long.
+Abstracts for individual papers (250 words max.) and panels (500 words max.) are invited by 5 January 2015.
+Panels may take a standard format of 20-minute papers or take alternative modes such as pre-circulated papers/work in progress/or ‘points of view’ that are 10-minutes long.
 Submissions should be made in Word format and include in the following order: Name, institutional affiliation, email address and paper title.